ayushi7rawat/Youtube-Projects/Generate Wiki Summary/README.md

 What will be covered in this Blog:
 ==========================
 ```
-1. What is WhatsApp?
+1. What is Wikipedia?
 2. Basics of pywhatkit Module
-3. Automate WhatsApp using Python
+3. Generating Wiki Summary using Python
 ```

-What is **WhatsApp**?:
+What is **Wikipedia**?:
 ==========================
-I do not think **WhatsApp** needs an introduction but for those who do now know, **WhatsApp** is a free, multiplatform messaging app that lets you make video and voice calls, send text messages, and more — all with just a Wi-Fi connection.
+**Wikipedia** is a free, open content online encyclopedia created through the collaborative effort of a community of users known as **Wikipedians**.
+Anyone registered on the site can create an article for publication.

-If you wish to know more about it, you can refer to [**WhatsApp** Wikipedia Page](https://en.wikipedia.org/wiki/WhatsApp).
+If you wish to know more about it, you can refer to [**Wiki's** Wikipedia Page](https://en.wikipedia.org/wiki/Wikipedia).

 Modules Used:
 ==========================